WHC Wezep

 dual carriageway.
 I got lost and had to revert to the map app on my iPhone.

-Thankfully, I’d taken up the offer from 3 Phones of an unlimited twenty-four-hour internet pass for a fiver.
+Thankfully, I’d taken up the 3 Phones offer of an unlimited twenty-four-hour internet pass for a fiver.
 I was soon on track, but time was pressing on.

-I was never going to make the stop, so instead I had to jog and then run
+I was never going to make the stop.
+Instead, I had to jog and run

 I beat the bus